HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 - ``serialize(T object, Writer writer)`` - writes object to the Writer
 - ``T parse(Reader reader)`` - parse bytes from Readr and returns an object

-All serialization and parsing logic must be placed to this methods.
+All serialization and parsing logic must be placed to these methods.

 We also need to instruct the dependency injection system on what appropriate serializer must be used for each object: this must be performed inside the AppModule configure() method, by adding key-value maps: the key is the specific type-id of each object (each object type must declare a unique type id), and the value is the serializer instance to be used for that object.